Skip to main content

 Once the connection is established, you can customize its appearance by right-clicking on the connection and selecting "Properties".

-Connections are made between interfaces and react to RX and TX usage:
+Connections are made between interfaces and react to RX and TX usage.
+Connecctions can also be made to services, which will be displayed as a connection to the host.

 1. Right-click on a connection to customize its properties